GIfatahTH/states_rebuilder/README.md

 A Flutter state management combined with dependency injection solution that allows :
   * a 100% separation of User Interface (UI) representation from your logic classes
   * an easy control on how your widgets rebuild to reflect the actual state of your application.
-Model classes are simple dart classes without any need of inheritance, notification, streams or annotation and code generation.
+Model classes are simple vanilla dart classes without any need for inheritance, notification, streams or annotation and code generation.

 ## example of the simple Counter app: